dylf/svc-catalog/README.md

 ## Other Considerations
 - We would want to add logging and tracing to production in order to monitor the service and understand how it is being used.
-- The services and service versions endpoints code could be seperated as the code becomes more complex.
+- The services and service versions endpoints code are currently colocated in the same controller this could be refactored as complexity is added.
-- Adding a caching layer to the service would be beneficial to reduce the load
 - Add a health check endpoint to monitor the service status.

-## Remaining tasks
-- E2E tests
-- Improvments
-    - Add openapi docs
-    - Improve docker set up
+- Expose sorting query parameters to the listing endpoints.